israpps/FreeMcBoot-Installer/test/6_FAQ.md

 ## Where can I get HDD-OSD?

-HDD-OSD can't be redistributed freely, it's copyrighted software, made by $ony, however, you can visit the [official PS2 homebrew community discord server](https://discord.gg/jke69mRCYd) and ask me (@El_isra) or krHACKen for help.
+HDD-OSD can't be redistributed freely, it's copyrighted software, made by $ony, however, you can visit the [official PS2 homebrew community discord server](https://discord.gg/jke69mRCYd) and ask me (El_isra) or krHACKen for help.

 ## I see weird icons in the OSD!

-The HDD OSD and console ROM OSDs have a different icon map.
+Both HDD-OSD and console ROM OSDs have a different icon map.
 This is why CNFs shouldn't be just copied over (FMCB CNF for FHDB, or vice-versa) or resaved on a different device (HDD to memory card, or vice-versa).

 This can be manually corrected via configurator.